FMTDev/FMT.Releases/README.md

 <div align=center style="text-align: center">

 <h1 style="text-align: center"> Frostbite Modding Tool </h1>
-The Frostbite Modding Tool (FMT) is a tool to create mods for EA / DICE Frostbite Engine games that can be deployed to multiple platforms.
+The Frostbite Modding Tool (FMT) is a tool that has been in development since 2019 to create mods for EA / DICE Frostbite Engine games that can be deployed to multiple platforms.

 </div>